kumahq/kuma-website/app/_src/production/deployment/multi-zone.md

 ### Zone control plane offline

 - New data plane proxies won't be able to join the mesh.
-This includes new instances (Pod/VM) that are newly created by automatic deployment mechanisms (for example, a rolling update process), meaning a control plane connection failure could block updates of applications and events that involves new instances to be created.
+This includes new instances (Pod/VM) that are newly created by automatic deployment mechanisms (for example, a rolling update process), meaning a control plane connection failure could block updates of applications and events that create new instances.
 - On mTLS enabled meshes, a data plane proxy may fail to refresh its client certificate prior to expiry (defaults to 24 hours), thus causing traffic from/to this data plane to fail.
 - Data plane proxy configuration will not be updated.
 - Communication between data plane proxies will still work.